Constraint Learning to Define Trust Regions in Predictive-Model Embedded Optimization: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We investigate the importance of considering training relevance when solving problems modeled through PMO.
-We show that solutions obtained considering training relevance constraints are generally of higher quality than those obtained without training relevance constraints, using three different commonly used predictive models over benchmark functions from the global optimization literature and for a real-world data set.
+In this paper, we investigate seven PMO variant models with constraints describing a trust region.
+We assess the performance of both the constraints existing in literature and our proposed constraints, validate the importance of considering a trust region, and highlight that constraints learned from isolation forests outperform existing approaches in both solution quality and computational performance through extensive experimentation on several synthetic datasets.

+Among the existing approaches, one-class SVM constraints work best in terms of solution quality but impose a high computational burden to the PMO models.
+In addition to isolation forest, we explore two other common outlier detection methods, Mahalanobis distance and $K$-nearest neighbors.
+The performance of trust-region constraints based on these two methods is better than two other existing approaches, namely, convex hull constraints and PCA constraints.

 There is a wide array of research that can expand on the work in this paper, including the following.
-First, we do not investigate specific algorithms well suited for each predictive model and type of training relevance constraint or analyze the variation in computational performance for the proposed models.
-Adding training relevance constraints could potentially significantly increase the solution times (e.g., consider the auxiliary binary variables and big-M constraints for the $K$NN setting).
+First, we do not investigate specific algorithms well suited for each predictive model and each PMO variant model.
+We observed that \textbf{\textit{SVM}} suffers from the complexity brought by the exponential constraints.
+Trust-region constraints in other PMO variant models could also potentially significantly increase the solution times (e.g., consider the auxiliary binary variables and big-M constraints for \textbf{\textit{KNN}}).
 Advanced optimization algorithms and stronger formulations may be applicable to greatly improve computational times.
-Second, an investigation of which type of training relevance constraint to add for what setting is important.
-We show that adding training relevance constraints nearly always leads to higher quality solutions in our experiments, but using different constraints results in varied solution quality and understanding this connection would make the decision-making pipeline more robust.
-Third, we only suggest two classes of training relevance constraints.
-There may be other ways of constraining the feasible region that are even more effective.
+Second, an investigation of which type of trust-region constraint to add for different contexts is important.
+We show that adding trust-region constraints nearly always leads to higher quality solutions in our experiments, but using different constraints results in varied solution quality and understanding this connection would make the decision-making pipeline more robust.
+Third, we explored three classes of trust-region constraints based on existing outlier detection methods.
+There are a variety of additional methods from the literature of outlier detection, which can be used for characterizing a trust region and could offer different tradeoffs between solution quality and computational performance.